ErpNetDocs/tech/advanced/business-rules/action-types/sendmail.md

 ## Compatible Events Chart

-The SENDMAIL action is not compatible with all [User Business Rules - Events](../Events/Overview.md).
+The SENDMAIL action is not compatible with all [Business Rules - Events](../events/index.md).
 For more info look into the following chart.

 | Event Type                                                   | Compatibility with SENDMAIL                                |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |